intel/intel-inb-manageability/inbm/dispatcher-agent/README.md

 ## Custom Actions/Commands registered with cloud Adapter HDC

 `HDC Adapter` can register commands with the HDC cloud.
-Currently registered commands:
+Current registered commands:

 1. `Trigger OTA`
  - Parameter Name: `Manifest`
  - Parameter Value: Contents of `packaging/config/ota_manifest_sample.xml`
  - Please change the values of the file as per the deployment need

-P.S: Remove the spaces, indent, comments etc. while pasting into `Manifest` paramter.
+P.S: Remove the spaces, indent, comments etc. while pasting into `Manifest` parameter.
 It should be a continuous string

 It is possible to trigger to two types of OTA's so far through this trigger or to trigger an update/fetch to config agent
-1. AOTA - Applicaiton Over the Air
+1. AOTA - Application Over the Air
 2. FOTA - Firmware Over the Air
 3. CONFIG FETCH/UPDATE